usatales.com

 Activities to do at El Capitan State Beach

 El Capitan State Beach offers outdoor enthusiasts and beachgoers alike a variety of activities.
-Try the Bill Wallace El Capitan Trail, Canyon and Ridgetop Trails, and Bill Wallace El Capitan Trail, which reward elevation gain with expansive vistas.
+Try the Bill Wallace El Capitan Trail, Canyon and Ridgetop Trails, and Bill Wallace El Capitan Trail, which rewards elevation gain with expansive vistas.

 Beachgoers are enticed by the lovely sandy beachfront, complemented by neighboring covered picnicking spots.
 Visitors may also fish for rockfish, calicos, and halibut from the shore or attempt surf fishing.